 - Everyone can help protect our waters.

-Voluntary water quality Best Management Practices (BMPs) are incorporated into the education program as appropriate to the audience.
+Tips for Clean Water Stewards and other voluntary water quality Best Management Practices (BMPs) are incorporated into the education program as appropriate to the audience.

 For adults, we conduct tours, workshops, and talks.